solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 time="2019-09-03T15:12:16+02:00" level=error msg="Major error occurred - plugin will be shut down" error="ping message missed 3 times (timeout: 3s)" layer=lib module=plugin-rpc
 ```

 Observed scenario is valid.
-Executing without any arguments means that plugin expects to be controlled by snap daemon.
+Executing without any arguments means that this plugin expects to be controlled by the snap daemon.
-Since snap is not running (and not calling plugin with keepalive-like "ping" operation), plugin quits.
+Since snap is not running (and not calling plugin with a keepalive-like "ping" operation), plugin will quit.

 ### Validating metric